 The devastating earthquake that hit Haiti on January 12, 2010, was centered about 10 miles west of Port-au-Prince; roughly half of the Southeast Department of Haiti is in the same impact radius as the capital.
-Already a food-insecure area, communities in the Southeast Department now face damage to infrastructure and property and farmers have less money to purchase essentials such as food, fuel, seeds and other agricultural inputs.
-Over 500,000 people have fled the Port-au-Prince area to live with relatives in rural areas, including the Southeast Department.
+Already a food-insecure area, communities in the Southeast Department faced damage to infrastructure and property and farmers have less money to purchase essentials such as food, fuel, seeds and other agricultural inputs.
+Over 500,000 people fled the Port-au-Prince area to live with relatives in rural areas, including the Southeast Department.

-This influx of internally displaced persons (IDPs) has increased pressure on already-limited local food supplies, housing, water and sanitation facilities, and medical services.
+This influx of internally displaced persons (IDPs) increased pressure on already-limited local food supplies, housing, water and sanitation facilities, and medical services.
 In the Southeast Department, health facilities were damaged, thousands of homes and businesses were destroyed, and many communities lost access to clean drinking water as the earthquake shifted the local aquifer.
-Even in areas that did not suffer direct damage, people are struggling with high prices and fuel shortages.
+Even in areas that did not suffer direct damage, people struggled with high prices and fuel shortages.

-ACDI/VOCA’s will implement activities in four main sectors:
+ACDI/VOCA implemented activities in four main sectors:

 Agriculture and Food Security